Adnan8101/bharatverse/PROJECT_COMPLETION_SUMMARY.md

 2. ✅ **Deployment ready** for Vercel with all configurations in place
 3. ✅ **Completely rebranded** from Gocart to BharatVerse across all files

+## 🔧 Deployment Fix Applied

+**Issue Resolved**: Fixed Vercel deployment error "Function Runtimes must have a valid version"
+- Simplified `vercel.json` configuration
+- Removed problematic function runtime specification
+- Updated build commands to include Prisma generation
+- Created `VERCEL_TROUBLESHOOTING.md` for future reference

-The project is production-ready and can be deployed to Vercel immediately following the instructions in `DEPLOYMENT.md`.
+The project is production-ready and can be deployed to Vercel immediately.
+See `VERCEL_TROUBLESHOOTING.md` for the fix details.